felixlopz/hubrise-test-task/content/apps/uber-eats/faqs/en/send-orders-to-epos-without-tablet.md

 Uber Eats allows restaurants to receive orders in two different modes: **manual accept** and **offered state**.

-- With **manual accept** mode, new orders need to be accepted on Uber Eats tablet first, and after that they are sent to the EPOS.
+- With **manual accept** mode, new orders need to be accepted on Uber Eats tablet first, and they are then sent to the EPOS.
 - With **offered state** mode, new orders are directly sent to the EPOS, and they need to be accepted or rejected there.

-HubRise supports both modes seemlessly.
+HubRise supports both modes seamlessly.
 Let us know which mode suits your business needs best during the initial configuration.
-If you do not specify your preferred mode, your store will use the offered state mode by default.

-Uber Eats controls which mode is activated on your store from their back office.
 At any moment, you can switch to a different mode by contacting Uber Eats support or your Uber Eats Account Manager.

 ## Switching Off the Tablet